Song of the Forge

-Song of the Forge is a 1937 British musical film directed by Henry Edwards and starring Stanley Holloway, Lawrence Grossmith and Eleanor Fayre.
+Song of the Forge (also known as The Village Blacksmith and Blacksmith) is a 1937 British musical film directed by Henry Edwards and starring Stanley Holloway, Lawrence Grossmith and Eleanor Fayre.
+It was written by J.D.
+Lewin and H. Fowler Mear, and made at Cricklewood Studios by Butcher's Film Service.
 The screenplay concerns an elderly blacksmith who refuses assistance from his wealthy son in spite of his own poverty.